 1) Paper Submissions: Papers should be double-spaced and use 12-point Times New Roman (or similar) type, and should be no longer than 30 pages (double-spaced).
 The manuscript itself must be suitable for blind review (prepared without a title page or any author identifying information in the text or notes).
 The paper should be uploaded as a PDF file.
 When submitting online, authors will be requested to provide a title, an abstract of no more than 250 words, five keywords, and the three-letter codes for the categories listed below.

-2) Panel Submissions: These are thematically organized sessions intended to advance theoretical understanding, analyze the implications of recent business activity or public policy developments, or provide pedagogical guidance.
+2) Panel Submissions: These are thematically organized sessions intended to advance theoretical understanding, analyze the implications of recent Business activity, financial loans or public policy developments, or provide pedagogical guidance.
 Submissions should be in the range of three to six pages and should identify the chair and all proposed participants by name, address, phone number, and email address.
 Panel proposals should include a title, a clear statement indicating the rationale for the panel, the format to be used, and the contribution of each panelist.
 The proposal should be uploaded as a PDF file.
 When submitting online, the panel proposer will be requested to provide an abstract of no more than 250 words.

 4) Emerging Scholars Submissions: Ph.D. candidates may submit an abstract of between 750 and 1,000 words describing a research project in business ethics or related domains.
 Abstracts should include a short list of relevant citations and include a cover page with full contact information and affiliation.
 In addition to being able to present their ideas in a paper session, students whose papers are accepted will be invited to attend a half-day workshop with senior SBE mentors.
 Although a Ph.D. student may be an Emerging Scholar more than once, priority is given to those who have not previously been accepted into the SBE conference program as an Emerging Scholar.
 The abstract should be uploaded as a PDF file.